dentarg/auth0-blog/_posts/2017-06-19-massive-data-leak-exposes-198-million-us-voters.markdown

 Security has always been hard and it will become even harder as companies continue to migrate to cloud solutions.
 One of the ways to approach security is by [keeping multiple layers that complement each other](https://auth0.com/blog/navy-data-leaked/).
 But, when it comes to sensitive data, like personal information, it is better to rely on companies where employees are fully focused on improving data security, at rest and in motion, like Auth0.

 While one can (and must) invest time on, at least, basic security checks and configuration, they will never be able to achieve the same level of security of companies that are specialized on handling sensitive data.
-[That's why sometimes it is better to buy external solutions, from reliable companies, then to build your own](https://auth0.com/blog/when-to-build-and-when-to-buy/).
+[That's why sometimes it is better to buy external solutions, from reliable companies, than building your own](https://auth0.com/blog/when-to-build-and-when-to-buy/).